What is Performance Management?

 - Define the expectations of performance over the period of time.

 - A continuous and timely feedback process throughout the review period to outline employee’s performance over expectations.

 - A process for recording performance and acknowledging the outcomes of the performance review process between the manager and the employee.

 Element Three: Performance Improvement Plan

-Organization uses different types of format for generating performance improvement plan.
+The organization uses different types of formats for generating performance improvement plans.
 This is urgent for those who are regularly falling short of achieving their performance expectations.

-The format of Performance Improvement Plan (PIP) should include the following components:
+The format of the Performance Improvement Plan (PIP) should include the following components: